Medicaid Managed Care Quality Strategy and Quality Rating System

 As a second phase of the quality rating system, the final rule establishes requirements for a robust, interactive website display, which must comply with accessibility standards and was informed by intensive consultation with prospective users and iterative testing of a QRS website prototype.
 The display components must include information to help navigate and understand the content of the QRS website, including a statement of the purpose of the QRS, how to use the information to select a plan, how to access the beneficiary support system, and how any requested personal information will be used and whether it is optional or required.
 The display must allow beneficiaries to identify managed care plans available to them that align with their coverage needs and preferences.
 This includes identifying all managed care programs and plans for which a user may be eligible based on their age, geographic location, and dually eligible status (if applicable), as well as other demographic data.
 Additionally, it must include a description of the drug coverage for each managed care plan, including specific formulary information, as well as provider directory information or other provider information specified by CMS.
 Last, but not least, the display must include quality ratings, including mandatory measures stratified by dual eligibility status, race and ethnicity, and sex.

 States will also be required to provide additional standardized information, specified by CMS, for each managed care plan that allows users to compare plans and programs including the plan name, internet hyperlink to the plan’s website, customer service telephone toll-free hot line.
 Standardized information will also include premium and cost-sharing; a summary of benefits and differences in benefits among available managed care plans including other CMS specifications such as whether prior authorization is required; and other metrics of managed care performance such as the results of secret shopper surveys.
 States may choose to display additional non-mandatory website features after obtaining input from prospective users, including beneficiaries, caregivers, and tribal organizations if the state enrolls native populations in managed care.
-However, CMS approval is not needed to add website features beyond.
+However, CMS approval is not needed to add website features beyond what is mandatory.

 Technical Resource Manual